 This is the second half of a two-semester biology sequence.
 This course introduces the student to the biology of organisms, including evolutionary history, diversity, structure and function of major taxa and ecology.
 Laboratory work gives students an opportunity to illustrate the principles presented in lecture.
 Laboratory activities include computer simulations of complex systems and dissection of different organisms.
-Prerequisite: Grade of "C" or better in BIO 160.
+Prerequisite: CHM 101 or CHM 111 or concurrent enrollment.